Makers-Oakland-University/lidar-people-detect/README.md

 All systems here are built on ROS melodic (but should be runable in later versions of ros as well).
 The setup section provides all the information required to configure a PC running ROS to run these projects.

+# Games

+This system is designed to work together with the [ARC-Projector-Games](https://github.com/Makers-Oakland-University/ARC-Projector-Games) repo.
+If you're interested in creating games for the projector display then head there to check out the created games and the available examples.

+This system interfaces to the games through a textfile that is created and constantly written to by the ROS System contained in this repo.
+Creation of games does not require ROS knowledge or experience, the examples demonstrate how to read the positions from the file and use them to create interactive display projects.

+# Tracking Approaches

 Currently two approaches have been tested, one uses an rplidar to detect pedestrians, the other utilizies the intel realsense camera.
 Each approach is documented in the below sections for use.

-[Lidar Demo Video (9/24/2022)](https://youtu.be/cwWT9cA8Y9Q) [Informal Realsense Demo (9/30/2022)](https://www.youtube.com/watch?v=56GA1SOgyls)
+[Lidar Demo Video (9/24/2022)](https://youtu.be/cwWT9cA8Y9Q)

+[Informal Realsense Demo (9/30/2022)](https://www.youtube.com/watch?v=56GA1SOgyls)

 ## Lidar Approach